autoplot/documentation/javadoc/org/das2/graph/AttachedLabel.md

+# org.das2.graph.AttachedLabel

-# org.das2.graph.AttachedLabelA canvas component for labeling things that is positioned just outside of a row,column box.
+A canvas component for labeling things that is positioned just outside of a row,column box.

-AttachedLabel( String label, int orientation, double emOffset ) constructs an AttachedLabel.
+# AttachedLabel( String label, int orientation, double emOffset )
+constructs an AttachedLabel.

 ***